-In a recent interview with Chris Van Vliet as part of the INSIGHT With Chris Van Vliet podcast, independent wrestling talent Matt Cardona discussed several topics, including rejecting a new WWE deal in 2019, not being made a return offer, never returning as Zack Ryder and more.
+In an interview with Chris Van Vliet as part of the INSIGHT With Chris Van Vliet podcast, WWE on-air talent Kayla Braxton discussed several topics, including The Rock’s recent return to SmackDown, how to be a great interviewer, Paul Heyman and more.

 Highlights of the interview are below: